ahmedmeshref/Image-Classifier/README.md

 The files `model_ic.py`, `utils_ic.py`, `train.py`, `predict.py` convert the model into a command line application. `train.py` trains a new network on a dataset and saves the model as a checkpoint. `predict.py` uses a trained network to predict the class for an input image.

-I completed this project as a part of the Udacity Data Scientist Nanodegree program.
+I completed this project as a part of the Udacity AI programing with python Nanodegree program.